aCS6/aCS6/README.md

 - 👋 Hi, I’m Md.
 Amirul Islam
--  I’m a minimalist and interested in backend development with linux ...
+-  I’m a minimalist and interested in backend development with linux & python ecosystem...
--  💞️ to develop website using Django
+-  Love to develop webapplication using Django
--  💞️ to develop API using Flask & FastAPI
+-  Love to develop API using FastAPI
+-  Love to develop website using Flask
 - amir.cse006@gmail.com